dmytrozabolotnii/autoware_mini/README.md

 # Autoware Mini

+### This is a fork of main autoware_mini repository for publishing the code for the article "FOV-RVO: Velocity Obstacle-based pedestrian motion predictor"

+## TODO:

+- [x] Upload implementation code with instructions
+- [x] Share evaluation .bag dataset
+- [ ] Include result processing jupyter notebooks

 Autoware Mini is a minimalistic Python-based autonomy software.
 It is built on Python and ROS 1 to make it easy to get started and tinkering.
-It uses Autoware messages to define the interfaces between the modules, aiming to be compatible with [Autoware](https://www.autoware.org/).
 Autoware Mini currently works on ROS Noetic (Ubuntu 20.04).
 The software is open-source with a friendly MIT license.

-## Goals

-Our goals with the Autoware Mini were:
-* easy to get started with --> minimal amount of dependencies
-* simple and pedagogical --> simple Python nodes and ROS 1
-* easy to implement machine learning based approaches --> Python

-It is not production-level software, but aimed for teaching and research.
-At the same time we have validated the software with a real car in real traffic in the city center of Tartu, Estonia.

 ## Architecture